 Over-washing is seriously damaging for your hair, especially when it's bleached.
 When you wash your hair every day it strips out the natural oils and proteins that you need to keep your hair and scalp healthy, so that combined with bleach can lead to dry, unhappy hair.

 Try to limit hair washing to 3 times a week at most to preserve both your colour and the health of your hair, and use dry shampoo in between if you need to.
-I like the L'Oreal Magic Invisible Dry Shampoo as well as the Kerastase Fresh Affair and the Olaplex Detox Dry Shampoo.
+I like the the Kerastase Fresh Affair and the Olaplex Detox Dry Shampoo.
 Both smell amazing and don't leave any white residue.

 What are your best tips for keeping bleached hair healthy?
 Do you swear by any specific products?
 I'd love to know!